Aesthetic professional in a pink uniform in a clinical setting, holding a

 Mole mapping, which allows the identification and analysis of nevi, is an advanced dermatological examination that helps prevent melanoma and monitor pigmented skin lesions over time.

-At Studio Aimi, thanks to digital dermoscopy using FotoFinder Vexia technology, it is possible to observe skin details invisible to the naked eye and store images for continuous monitoring.
-Introduced in the 1990s, dermoscopy is now an essential tool in dermatologic oncology, enabling the early detection of melanoma, diagnosing more cases than clinical examination alone and reducing unnecessary surgical removal of benign nevi.
-This approach makes it possible to rapidly distinguish melanocytic lesions from non-melanocytic lesions and to identify benign lesions from those that are suspicious or malignant, in a non-invasive and painless way.
+At Studio Aimi, thanks to digital dermoscopy with FotoFinder® Vexia technology, it is possible to observe skin details invisible to the naked eye and store images for continuous monitoring.
+Introduced in the 1990s, dermoscopy is now an essential tool in dermatological oncology, enabling early melanoma detection, diagnosing more cases than clinical examination alone, and reducing unnecessary surgical removal of benign nevi.
+This approach makes it possible to rapidly distinguish melanocytic lesions from non-melanocytic lesions, and identify benign lesions from those that are suspicious or malignant, in a non-invasive and painless way.

-Thanks to this approach, mole mapping is safe, painless, and recommended both as a preventive examination and for individuals with numerous moles or a family history of melanoma.
+Thanks to this approach, mole mapping is safe, painless and indicated both as a preventive examination and in the presence of numerous moles or family history of melanoma.

 To book a dermatological consultation at our Studio in Parma, please fill in the dedicated form or contact us directly.